How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 How Do Callers Get My Phone Number?

-More often than not, they are trying to give information or sell a product that consumers have little to no interest in, resulting in a frustrated individual who would rather have spent their time on the phone doing almost anything else.
+Most phone users find unknown phone calls the most frustrating is from telemarketers.
+More often than not, they are trying to give information or sell a product that consumers are not interested in, resulting in a frustrated individual who would rather have spent their time on the phone doing almost anything else.

 Here are the most popular ways that our phone numbers get put into the wrong people’s hands:

-Sign-up sheets
+- Sign-up sheets

-Information forms
+- Information forms

-Online shopping
+- Online shopping

-Online billing sites
+- Online billing sites

-Social media networking
+- Social media networking

 In general, the high rise in the use of technology puts both landline and mobile phone users at great risk of solicitors getting ahold of our personal information.
 To be more specific, when using the internet from our mobile devices, we often click the small box to accept the Terms of Use without reading the conditions.